List of United States Space Force four-star generals

-This is a complete list of four-star generals in the United States Space Force.
-The rank of general (or full general, or four-star general), ranks above lieutenant general (three-star general) and is the highest rank achievable in the U.S. Space Force.
+The rank of general (or full general, or four-star general), ranks above lieutenant general (three-star general) and is the highest rank achievable in the United States Space Force.

-There have currently been only three four-star generals in the history of the U.S. Space Force.
+There have been six four-star generals in the history of the U.S. Space Force.
 All achieved that rank while on active duty.
-Generals entered the Space Force via several paths: Two were commissioned via the Air Force Reserve Officer Training Corps (AFROTC), and one was commissioned via the U.S. Air Force Academy (USAFA).
+Generals entered the Space Force via several paths: Three were commissioned via the Air Force Reserve Officer Training Corps (AFROTC), two via the U.S. Air Force Academy (USAFA), and one via the Academy of Military Science (AMS).

 List of generals

 The following lists of four-star generals are sortable by last name, date of rank.
 The date listed is that of the officer's first promotion to general, and may differ from the officer's entry in the U.S. Space Force register.
 The year commissioned is taken to be the year the officer was commissioned which may precede the officer's actual date of commission by up to two years.
 Each entry lists the general's name, date of rank, active-duty position held while serving at four-star rank, number of years of active-duty service at four-star rank (Yrs), year commissioned and source of commission, number of years in commission when promoted to four-star rank (YC), and other biographical notes.